Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Minister established four reform principles that must be met before proposals are considered.
 Reform proposals must:

-The State Government continues to support local government reform and has established four Memorandums of Understanding (MoUs) to conduct feasibility studies for 24 of Tasmania’s 29 councils.
+The Tasmanian Government continues to support local government reform and has established five Memorandums of Understanding (MoUs) to conduct feasibility studies for 24 of Tasmania’s 29 councils.
 The MoUs outline the Terms of Reference for each study, joint funding arrangements, and the roles and responsibilities of stakeholders.
-The four studies will consider various reform opportunities for:
+The five studies will consider various reform opportunities for:

 Each study will incorporate reliable evidence upon which councils, in close consultation with the communities jointly served by the State Government, can make informed local government reform decisions.
 The studies represent some of the largest and most thorough examinations of reform options for various groups of councils ever undertaken in the State.
 They will consider the potential for, and possible savings from voluntary amalgamations, shared services, fee for service and other reform models considered appropriate.